Volpes Grand Slam Helps Yankees Avoid World Series Sweep - UrduPoint

 Freeman, who blasted a walk-off grand slam to win game one, also moved past George Springer to set a record with homers in six consecutive World Series contests, counting the last two games from his 2021 title run with Atlanta.

-Mookie Betts doubled in the first inning and scored on Freeman's homer then made a great grab for an out in foul territory despite a Yankees fan trying to pull the ball out of his glove.
+Mookie Betts doubled in the first inning and scored on Freeman's homer then made a great grab for an out later in the first.
+The Dodgers' rightfielder made a leaping catch by the wall in foul territory despite a Yankees fan trying to pull the ball out of his glove.

-Volpe scored from third base in the second inning on Alex Verdugo's ground out but the best was yet to come.
+New York answered in the second when Volpe walked, stole second base, took third on an Wells double and scored on Alex Verdugo's ground out.

+The game turned in the third as Yankees slugger Aaron Judge, a woeful 1-for-12 with seven strikeouts in the Series, was hit by a pitch and reached third on Jazz Chisholm's single.

 Recent Stories